Sierra117masterchief/hello-world/README.md

 # hello-world
-training for GitHub
+Training for GitHub<br>
+Hi <br>
-Hi I am learning how to use github to mangage and control project devlopments and testing etc
+I am learning how to use github to mangage and control project devlopments and testing etc